gbxyz/rdapper/README.md

 should use [Net::RDAP](https://metacpan.org/pod/Net::RDAP) directly.

-`rdapper` was originally conceived as a full RDAP client (back when the RDAP protocol was still in draft form) but is now just a very thin front-end to [Net::RDAP](https://metacpan.org/pod/Net::RDAP), and its main purpose is to allow testing of that library.
+`rdapper` was originally conceived as a full RDAP client (back when the RDAP specification was still in draft form) but is now just a very thin front-end to [Net::RDAP](https://metacpan.org/pod/Net::RDAP).

 # OPTIONS